 An inpatient medically-assisted fentanyl detoxification is not only much more comfortable than other outpatient options, but potentially much safer.
-Given the strength of fentanyl, a sudden relapse during the withdrawal phase can result in respiratory failure and even death.
+In fact, given the strength of fentanyl, a sudden relapse during the withdrawal phase can result in respiratory failure and even death.

-During an inpatient medical detox, access to dangerous drugs and exposure to potentially triggering situations are minimized.
-Additionally, medications are given to reduce anxiety, withdrawal syndrome and cravings.
+During an inpatient medical detox, you have minimal access to dangerous drugs and exposure to potentially triggering situations.
+Additionally, you receive medications to reduce anxiety, withdrawal syndrome and cravings.
 In a full-service hospital, the patient has the resources to be assessed or even treated for additional medical problems or complications that might have been caused by the fentanyl use.